CentreForDigitalHumanities/I-analyzer/documentation/Adding-word-models.md

 ## Format

+### SVD_PPMI
-Word models should be saved in two python pickle files.
+SVD_PPMI word models should be saved in two python pickle files.
 The names of these files are set in your configuration.
 The default config names them `complete.pkl` and `binned.pkl`; there is no reason to change this configuration.
 Note that the configuration is set for the entire app, not per corpus.

 The file `complete.pkl` provides word vectors trained on the complete corpus.
 The unpickled object is a dictionary with the following keys: